cirosantilli/linux-cheat/system-call/README.md

-This discusses system calls from a userland point of view.
+This discusses system calls from an userland point of view.
 Kernel internals of system calls are not discussed here.

 Tell your OS to do things which user space program can't do directly such as:

 - write to stdout, stderr, files
 - exit a program
 - reboot your computer
-- file io
+- file IO
 - access devices
 - process / threading threading management

-All of those operations are ultra OS dependant, so when possible one should use portable wrappers libracies like ansi libc or the posix headers
+All of those operations are ultra OS dependent, so when possible one should use portable wrappers libraries like ANSI libc or the POSIX headers

 It is highly recommended that you also understand how to make system calls directly from assembler to really understand them since they have a primary assembly interface.

-It is also possible to call them from c code via certain macros.
+It is also possible to call them from C code via certain macros.

-System call inerfaces have to be very stable
+System call interfaces have to be very stable

 #sources